rhel-labs/instruqt/satellite-advanced-testing/06-iss-export/assignment.md

 hammer content-import version --organization "Acme Org" --path "/var/lib/pulp/imports/Acme_Org"
 ```

 You can verify the result in the web gui with the same credentials as `satellite.lab`.
+Click on the `Satellite 2 Web UI`.

 Username
 ```